 5 Ways To Be More Productive

-With many of us working from home and social distancing due to COVID-19, I am willing to bet that motivation and productivity have decreased.
+With many of us working from home and social distancing due to COVID-19, I am willing to bet that motivation and productivity have decreased, especially with increased stress levels.
 Maybe you are finding yourself sleeping in later and later each day, making more trips to the fridge for a snack, or are spending more time on social media.

 The reality is, we can't waste our days eating snacks on the couch watching Netflix forever.
 Eventually, we are going to need to get back to our regular selves and take care of our daily responsibilities.